alexanderpharwood/jcache/README.md

 # jCache

-A lightweight library for local caching in Javascript.
+A lightweight library for local caching in JavaScript.

 - No dependencies
 - Lightweight (12kb minified)